 GMC already has made this special warning system a standard feature.

-Basically, once you reach your your destination and turn the vehicle off, you hear three beeps followed by a flashing message on the dash, reminding you to look in the rear seat.
+Basically, once you reach your destination and turn the vehicle off, you hear three beeps followed by a flashing message on the dash, reminding you to look in the rear seat.

 Other options include stand-alone seat-alarms and apps that send constant alerts to check the back seat.

 The best advice, however, is to be constantly aware of the temperatures inside a closed vehicle and never ever leave a child alone, even for just a few minutes.
 If it’s not the heat, there are a number of other dangers that can result.